LukeClancy/meritmoot/README.md

 ## Installation

-I wouldn't suggest using this version as I am using a new one
+I wouldn't suggest using this version as I am creating a new one

 ## Feedback